102 and Counting: Rent-A-Center’s Random Acts of Caring

-This past June, RAC completed its 102nd Random Act of Caring, donating $5,000 to Florida-based PACE Center for Girls, which assists more than 2,000 at-risk young women in that state.
+This past June, Rent-A_Center completed its 102nd Random Act of Caring, donating $5,000 to Florida-based PACE Center for Girls, which assists more than 2,000 at-risk young women in that state.

 A Far Reach

-True to the name and nature of the program, RAC surprises nonprofits with unexpected donations.
+True to the name and nature of the program, Rent-A-Center surprises nonprofits with unexpected donations.
 Organizations can’t apply for a Random Act of Caring.
-Instead, they’re selected by RAC from a variety of sources.
-The organizations that receive donations impact the same communities as RAC, and they are often chosen because they provide vital social services, such as after-school programs, education, job training, and safe houses.
+Instead, they’re selected by Rent-A-Center from a variety of sources.
+The organizations that receive donations impact the same communities as Rent-A-Center, and they are often chosen because they provide vital social services, such as after-school programs, education, job training, and safe houses.

 Other examples of Random Acts of Caring recipients include New Pathways for Youth, a Phoenix-area youth-mentoring organization; Los Angeles County Sheriff’s Youth Foundation, which aids young people at risk; Operation Supply Drop, a military-focused organization that sends video game care packages to active and injured servicemen and -women; and Treehouse, a Seattle-based nonprofit that assists children in foster care.